 Head of Press Relations and Digital Communication

 Amundi is Europe’s largest asset manager by assets under management and ranks in the top 10 globally.
-Thanks to the integration of Pioneer Investments, it now manages over 1.3 trillion euros of assets across six main investment hubs.
+Thanks to the integration of Pioneer Investments, it now manages more than 1.4 trillion euros of assets across six main investment hubs.
 Amundi offers its clients in Europe, Asia-Pacific, the Middle-East and the Americas a wealth of market expertise and a full range of capabilities across the active, passive and real assets investment universes.
-Headquartered in Paris, and listed since November 2015, Amundi is the 1st asset manager in Europe by market capitalization and the 5th globally.
+Headquartered in Paris, and listed since November 2015, Amundi is the 1st asset manager in Europe by market capitalization.

 Source IPE “Top 400 asset managers” published in June 2017 and based on AUM as of end December 2016.

 Amundi figures as of December 31, 2017